Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 For local public markets or car boot sales, eggs must be individually stamped with a code that states the production site and farming method.
 A notice must be displayed explaining the meaning of the letters and numbers that form the code stamped on the egg.

 An exemption to the requirement to stamp applies for producers with a flock of fewer than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.

 Eggs sold in one of the three ways described above cannot be marked or advertised with a weight grade or class.
-For more information on this and other labelling requirements that will also apply please see 'Retail sale & labelling of eggs'.
+For more information on this and other labelling requirements, please see 'Retail sale & labelling of eggs'.